 Anthony Huber has been named as one of the two shooting victims who lost their lives in Kenosha, Wisconsin, at a Black Lives Matter demonstration in the wake of the police shooting of Jacob Blake.
 His loved ones say he died a hero while trying to take down a shooter and that he was known for having a passion for skateboarding.
 The criminal complaint says he was trying to grab Kyle Rittenhouse’s gun, and Huber’s skateboard made contact with Rittenhouse, when Rittenhouse opened fire.

 Rittenhouse has now been charged with homicide in the deaths of Huber and Joseph D. Rosenbaum.
+Update: Rittenhouse was found not guilty of all charges in November 2021.

 Rittenhouse, an Antioch, Illinois, teenage supporter of police who filled his Facebook page with pictures of guns and police advocacy, was named as an accused shooter in the chaotic series of shootings that unfolded at a Kenosha, Wisconsin, demonstration over the police shooting of Jacob Blake.
 Heavy has confirmed via Illinois court records that Rittenhouse is in custody in Illinois, where he is accused of being a fugitive from justice.